-19. Managed service provider:
+19. Managed service provider

-The managed service provider is responsible for helping the school to ensure that it meets the E-Safety technical requirements outlined by NetworkIT24.
-The managed service provides a number of tools to schools including, esafe, Surf Protect and Quantum Filtering, which are designed to help schools keep users safe when on-line in school.
+The managed service provider is responsible for helping the school to ensure that it meets the E-Safety technical requirements outlined by NetworklT24.
+The managed service provides a number of tools to schools including, Classroom Cloud, Surf Protect and Quantum Filtering, which are designed to help schools keep users safe when online in school.